Gaddafi diehards in Sirte hold up Libyan troops

 "We are civilians, we not military people," NTC field commander, Mohammed al Sabty, said.
 "We don't have a certain plan."

-NTC fighters continued to fire on an area known as Neighbourhood Two and said they believed one of Gaddafi's sons, Mo'tassim, could be holed up there.
+NTC fighters continued to fire on an area known as Neighborhood Two and said they believed one of Gaddafi's sons, Mo'tassim, could be holed up there.

 "We know that Gaddafi's Mo'tassim is inside, that's why they are fighting to the last drop of blood," commander Omar Abu Lifa said.
 "We're surrounding that area.
 We are taking it slowly because we want to catch him alive."